Pexip supports transformation at Queensland Health, delivering telehealth from the hospital to the home.

 Since 2016, Queensland Health has worked with Pexip to devise and create the Queensland Telehealth Virtual Clinic, a custom developed platform running over Pexip video communications.

-The Queensland Health Telehealth Virtual Clinic is designed to mirror the real-life scenario of visiting a doctor’s surgery, in a virtual environment.
+The Queensland Health Telehealth Virtual Clinic is designed to mirror the real-life scenario of visiting a doctor’s office, in a virtual environment.
 When the appointment time arrives, patients click on a link sent to them by their consultant and they join a virtual video waiting room from their personal device.
 There is a dashboard for staff to register and monitor patients and when required, reception transfers them to their virtual consult room or to a secondary waiting room.

 Queensland Health/Pexip Solution